-WHEREAS, the City Council determines that it is in the best interest of the City to authorize the ultimate conversion of one percent (1%), or 94,972 square feet or 10 buildings, whichever occurs first, of the total existing commercial, office, or mixed-use buildings located within its jurisdictional boundaries as of the date of adoption of this Ordinance to a multifamily residential development land use without requiring a public hearing so as to not alter the existing land use mixture adopted with Scottsdale General Plan 2035, as amended; and
+WHEREAS, the City Council determines that it is in the best interest of the City to authorize the conversion of one percent (1%) of the total existing commercial, office, or mixed-use buildings located within its jurisdictional boundaries as of the date of adoption of this Ordinance to a multifamily residential development land use, consistent with the requirements of A.R.S. § 9-462.10, so as to not alter the existing land use mixture adopted with Scottsdale General Plan 2035, as amended; and

-WHEREAS, the Arizona Legislature adopted HB2297, codified as Arizona Revised Statutes § 9-462.10.B., with certain provisions that a municipality may designate not more than ten percent (10%) of existing commercial or employment hubs and other essential commercial or employment use areas where existing commercial, office, employment or mixed-use buildings are excluded from the provisions of the State legislation; and
+WHEREAS, HB2297 codified certain other statutory provisions, including A.R.S. § 9-462.10(B), which provides, in part, that a municipality may designate not more than ten percent (10%) of existing commercial or employment hubs and other essential commercial or employment use areas where existing commercial, office, employment or mixed-use buildings are excluded from the provisions of A.R.S. § 9-462.10; and